DwayneD-R/Game-in-Blog/README.md

 ﻿# Game in Blog (GiB)
-A Blogging Site for SEO Project by Dwayne.
+A Video Game Blogging Site for SEO Project by Dwayne.